AlphaSyndrome: Tackling the Syndrome Measurement Circuit Scheduling Problem for QEC Codes: Related Work and Discussion

-Several prior works develop synthesis techniques for other components of the QEC stack.
+\revadd{ \textbf{QEC Mapping and Gadget Synthesis} Several prior works develop synthesis techniques for other components of the QEC stack.
 QECC-Synth~\cite{yin2025qeccsynth} employs MaxSAT to synthesize QEC layouts on sparse hardware architectures by optimizing qubit placement, routing structures, and ancilla-bridge usage, while Chiew \emph{et al.}~\cite{chiew2024fault} study SWAP-based embedding techniques that map fault-tolerant circuits onto constrained-connectivity hardware while preserving fault-tolerance guarantees.
 These approaches operate at the mapping and layout layer of the stack and do not modify the internal execution order of stabilizer measurements. }

 \revadd{ SAT-based techniques are also used for QEC \emph{state preparation}.
 Peham \emph{et al.}~\cite{peham2025automated} apply SAT solving to synthesize fault-tolerant state-preparation and verification circuits for CSS codes.
 These circuits perform error detection on a limited subset of stabilizers and rely on repeat-until-success execution, which is appropriate for initialization but not for the repeated, full syndrome-measurement cycles required during ongoing fault-tolerant computation. }